console-ramoops/OemPorts-PIF-Actions/sepolicy/sepolicy_guide.md

 ## 4. Finalizing and Verification
 1. **Flash and Test:** Flash the updated `partition` image containing the new `sepolicy` and `file_contexts`.

-2. **If Booting issue:** If you encountry booting issue, check ramoops for details Run this command when you can't boot, in recovery
+2. **If Booting issue:** If you encounter booting issue, check ramoops for details Run this command when you can't boot, in recovery
 ```bash
 adb pull /sys/fs/pstore